LPA Spring Meeting

 COMMON SENSE BY FRIDAY: Establishing a Decision Making Culture in Your Menu-Driven Workplace

 How much do today’s technology-dependent staffers cost you in time and profits?
-Turn your menu-driven thinkers into productive problem solvers.
+Bob showed members how to turn their menu-driven thinkers into productive problem solvers:

 - Explode the myth of multi-tasking.